frankyeh/DSI-Studio-Website/doc/gui_t3_whole_brain.md

 # Connectivity Matrix and Network Measures

-***NOT RECOMMENDED, USE TRACT-TO-REGION CONNECTOME ABOVE***

-***Do not use connectivity matrix and network measure unless you are really familiar with its methodological utilization, interpretation, and limications.
-Choose [other analysis approaches](https://dsi-studio.labsolver.org/doc/how_to_analyze_dmri.html) for better sensitivity and specificity.***
+There are many issues and limitations in conventional region-to-region structural connectivity matrix (see [review](https://analyticalsciencejournals.onlinelibrary.wiley.com/doi/10.1002/nbm.3752) ).
+Thus I would recommend not to use connectivity matrix and network measure unless you are really familiar with its methodological utilization, interpretation, and limications.
+There are [other analysis approaches](https://dsi-studio.labsolver.org/doc/how_to_analyze_dmri.html) for better sensitivity and specificity.

 The following are steps to generate connectivity matricies: